 First of all, small businesses have to make sure that a robust network security policy is in place.
 They must implement the necessary security measures from external access points.
 Adapting basic security practices such as VPN could prove to be quite effective when you have to share files online.

-Adapting the basic preventive measures and implementing on the industry guidelines like NIST could shape your security policy.
+Taking cues from industry experts, such as GuidePoint’s comprehensive security services, can be invaluable.
+Adapting the basic preventive measures and implementing industry guidelines like NIST could shape your security policy.

 2. Encrypting sensitive data files